IFRS Climate-Related Financial Disclosures: A Guide for SMEs

-As a small business owner, you may be interested in current changes being made to IFRS standards with regards to climate-related disclosures.
-Despite only being compulsory for public listed companies, the IFRS regulations can be used by small to medium sized businesses and you may find that there are some benefits to following the new prototype climate-related disclosures.
+As a small business owner, you may be interested in current changes being made to IFRS standards with regards to climate related financial disclosures.
+Despite only being compulsory for public listed companies, the IFRS regulations can be used by small to medium sized businesses, and you may find that there are some benefits to following the new prototype climate related financial disclosures.

 So, what is the IFRS and what is changing?
 The IFRS is an organisation that sets global accounting standards to ensure comparability and transparency across publicly listed companies.
 In 2021, they introduced a number of new climate-related financial disclosures, as per the request of COP26 global leaders.